KatBunny/Remember-That-Code/README.md

     Array itteration other array methods will be used to create card options.
     DOM manipulation will be used to navigate the site and to practice the funtional abilities.
     I think flexbox will work well for the css and overall wireframe design.
     HTML will include Nav Bar and Divs within the body to accomplish the wire frame goals.
 * Start viewport as a cellphone media query and next make it suitable for pc use.
-* Create a sidebar that will be responsive to keeping the score and to supply a dropdown menu so that the user can quit, save game, or to manage account.
+* Create a nav bar that will be responsive to keeping the score and to supply a dropdown menu so that the user can quit, save game, or to manage account.
 * The game will be black and white for now.

 ### Version 2: